Skip to content

 Hosley was raised in Columbus, Ga., which lives and breathes football.
 He jokes that he “grew up in front of cameras” because of the rampant media attention high school football gets in the South.

 Hosley decided to stay at Northside, his local high school, instead of picking a better high school program.
-Going against the grain, he feels that staying at Northside helped him develop his instincts as a runner.
+He believes that staying at Northside helped him develop his instincts as a runner.

 “I really didn’t have a good line [in high school], so I just had to build my game on seeing little holes and making big runs,” Hosley said.